hanscappelle/windfoil-wind-finder-android-app/README.md

 # TODO

-- allow for easy location input when adding locations
+- allow for easy location input when adding locations, pick from map in app
+- add information about data source for example
-- improve UI
+- improve UI (more graphics and colours)
 - show weather as an icon, see wmo weather code
 - allow for custom colours, hours, warnings, thresholds, ...